-While the U.S. violent crime numbers continue to decline, we are about to have a record year for gun deaths in three major cities, including Obama’s own Chicago where they pride themselves for having some of the strictest gun laws in the nation.
+While the U.S. violent crime numbers continue to decline, we had a record year for gun deaths in three major cities, including Obama’s own Chicago where they pride themselves for having some of the strictest gun laws in the nation.

 The Numbers Came In And Politicians Have Done . . .
 Nothing?